-Without knowing what to look for, choosing a good auto body shop is tough.
-It’s important to select the right auto shop to ensure the vehicle is fixed correctly the first time.
+Without knowing what to look for, choosing a good auto collision shop is tough.
+It’s important to select the right auto collision shop to ensure the vehicle is fixed correctly the first time.

-A good auto body shop has qualified staff with a number of certifications.
-Technicians may also have certification from car manufacturers like GM, Chrysler, Toyota and Nissan, showing their knowledge and experience.
+A great auto collision shop has qualified staff with a number of certifications.
+Technicians may have certification from many car manufacturers like GM, Chrysler, Toyota and Nissan, showing their knowledge and experience.
 Some auto technicians also receive training from vendors such as Keystone and Shottenkirk.
-Our painter is certified through PPG paint and continues to take classes to keep updated.
+Painters receive certification through PPG paint and continue to take classes to keep up date.

-An auto body shop that accepts all insurance providers demonstrates its experience working with insurance companies to settle claims quickly.
+An auto collision shop that accepts all insurance providers demonstrates its experience working with insurance companies to settle claims accurately.

 Common insurance companies – AIG, Allied, All State, American Family, Amica, Auto Owners, Berkley, Chubb, Cinncinati, Country Financial, EMC, Esurance, Farm Bureau, Farmers, Geico, Grinnell Mutual, Hagerty, Hartford, Hastings Mutual, IMT, Iowa Mutual, Liberty Mutual, Metlife, Nationwide, Pekin, Progressive, Safeco, Sedgwick, Shelter, State Farm, The General, Travelers, USAA, Wadena, West Bend, United Fire Group and MORE!